Huntz256/AFTG/README.md

 -Cave Spider venom, specifically, can cause temporary blindness, nausea, hunger, weakness, slowness, and/or death.
 -Cave Spiders poison on any difficulty; poison length slightly increased.
 -Zombie Pigman are always angry.
--Ghast fireballs are 2x more powerful.
+-Ghast fireballs are 2x as powerful.
 -Ghast firerate is increased.
--Magma Slimes health is 2x normal.
+-Magma Slime's health is 2x normal.
 -Witches are slightly smarter. (*)
 -Silverfish give brief Weakness/Nausea effects.
 -Roses do damage on contact due to their sharp thorns.